 \section{Results and Discussions}

-\subsection{Spin Alignment with Respect to the Reaction Plane}
+\subsection{Spin alignment with respect to the reaction plane}

 We first investigated the spin alignment of all $K^{\ast0}$.
-As shown in Figure~\ref{fig:AbsCostheta_RP}(a), the $\cos\theta^*$ distribution is flat for all $K^{\ast0}$ in 20-60\% Au+Au collisions and the extracted $\rho_{00}=0.3325 \pm 0.0009$ is consistent with 1/3 within uncertainties.
+As shown in Fig.~\ref{fig:AbsCostheta_RP}(a), the $\cos\theta^*$ distribution is flat for all $K^{\ast0}$ in 20-60\% Au+Au collisions and the extracted $\rho_{00}=0.3325 \pm 0.0009$ is consistent with 1/3 within uncertainties.
 The $p_T$ dependence is shown in Fig.~\ref{fig:AbsCosthetavsptandcent_RP}(a) as open circles.
 No spin alignment for all $K^{\ast0}$ is observed, which proves that the initially produced $K^{\ast0}$ has no spin alignment in the UrQMD model as expected.

 We then studied the rescattering effect on the $\rho_{00}$ measurement.
 Figure~\ref{fig:AbsCostheta_RP}(b) shows that there is less reconstructable $K^{\ast0}$ toward $|\cos\theta^*|=1$ or $\theta^*=0~\textrm{or }\pi$.
 This is because there are more particles out of the reaction plane than in the reaction plane in noncentral heavy ion collisions.
 The decay daughters of $K^{\ast0}$ have a larger rescattering probability along the polarization direction than perpendicular to the polarization direction.
-Consequently, there should be less reconstructable $K^{\ast0}$ at $|\cos\theta^*| \sim 1$ than $|\cos\theta^*| \sim 0$.
+Consequently, there should be less reconstructable $K^{\ast0}$ at $|\cos\theta^*| \approx 1$ than $|\cos\theta^*| \approx 0$.
 It is noted that the picture is oversimplified, the angular distribution should be diluted by the momentum of $K^{\ast0}$ and the rescattering probability depends not only on the hadron density profile but also on the momentum distribution.
 The UrQMD model takes all these factors into account.
-The resulted in $\rho_{00}$ in the particular $p_T$, and the centrality bin is $0.3275 \pm 0.0011$, which is lower than 1/3 by 0.0058 ($>5\sigma$).
-Fig.~\ref{fig:AbsCosthetavsptandcent_RP} shows its $p_T$ and centrality dependence.
-The deviation of reconstructable $K^{\ast0}$ $\rho_{00}$ from 1/3 is more significant in intermediate $p_T$ region and (semi-)central collisions, reaching as large as -0.008 at $0.8<p_T<1.2~\textrm{GeV}/c$ and 0-20\% centrality.
+This results in $\rho_{00}$ in this $p_T$ interval and centrality class being $0.3275 \pm 0.0011$, which is lower than 1/3 by 0.0058 ($>5\sigma$).
+Figure~\ref{fig:AbsCosthetavsptandcent_RP} shows its $p_T$ and centrality dependence.
+The deviation of reconstructable $K^{\ast0}$ $\rho_{00}$ from 1/3 is more significant in intermediate $p_T$ region and (semi-)central collisions, reaches as large as $-$0.008 at $0.8<p_T<1.2~\textrm{GeV}/c$ and 0-20\% centrality.

 Such a magnitude of deviation is significant compared with various theoretical sources.
 In previous theoretical calculations, the sources include the vorticity, electromagnetic fields, vector meson fields, fragmentation of polarized quarks, axial or helicity charge, and turbulent color fields.
 Since the different kinds of meson fields do not have a large correlation in space, the contributions from vector meson fields are absent for $K^{\ast0}$.
 The spin alignment of $K^{\ast0}$ is dominated by the vorticity field.
 The most obvious source would be the electric part of the vorticity tensor, which gives a negative contribution on the order of $10^{-4}$~\cite{PhysRevD.102.056013,sheng2020can}.
 The deviation of $\rho_{00}$ from the rescattering effect we measured is about an order of magnitude higher than this most obvious source.
 Then the magnetic part of the vorticity tensor gives a negative contribution, while the electric field gives a positive contribution, and the fragmentation of polarized quarks can give either a positive or negative contribution.
 These three sources are at the level of $10^{-5}$~\cite{sheng2020can,liang2005spin}.
 Helicity polarization gives a negative contribution at all centralities~\cite{PhysRevD.104.076016}.
 The exception from turbulent color fields is $\rho_{00}(K^{*0})<\rho_{00}(\phi)<1/3$~\cite{PhysRevD.105.L011901}.